-- · Apply artistic processes and skills, using a variety of media to communicate meaning and intent in original works of art. - Analyze the role and development of the visual arts in the past and present cultures throughout the world, nothing human diversity as it relates to the visual arts and the artists. - · Analyze, access and derive meaning from works of art, including their own, according to the elements of art, the principles of design and aesthetic qualities. - Apply what they learned in the visual arts across subject areas, develop competencies and creative skills in problem solving; communication, and management of time and resources that contribute to lifelong learning and career skills, and identify careers in and related to the visual arts.
+- · Analyze the role and development of the visual arts in the past and present cultures throughout the world, noting human diversity as it relates to the visual arts and the artists. - Analyze, access and derive meaning from works of art, including their own, according to the elements of art, the principles of design and aesthetic qualities. - · Apply what they learned in the visual arts across subject areas, develop competencies and creative skills in problem solving, communication, and management of time and resources that contribute to lifelong learning and career skills, and identify careers in and related to the visual arts.

-\ Advertising Specialist
+- Advertising Specialist

 - Antique Dealer

-- \ Art Conservator
+- Art Conservator

-- \ Art Therapist

-- Arts Administration
+- Art Therapist Arts Administration

-- Cartoonist \ Curator
+- Cartoonist

+- ^cCurator

+- Display Manager

+- Fashion Designer

-- Display Manager \ Fashion Designer Gallery Owner
+- Gallery Owner

 - Illustrator

 - Independent Artist

-- \ Interior Design

-- Jewelry Designer
+- Interior Design Jewelry Designer

 - Museum Technician

 - Painter

 - Police Artist

 - Set Designer

-- \ Teacher/Professor
+- Teacher/Professor

-- \ Bachelor Degree or higher required
+- Bachelor Degree or higher required